huggingface/doc-builder/README.md

 * `build_main_documentation.yml`: responsible for building the docs for the `main` branch, releases etc.
 * `build_pr_documentation.yml`: responsible for building the docs on each PR
-* `delete_doc_comment.yml`: responsible for removing the comments from the `HuggingFaceDocBuilderDev` bot that provides a URL to the PR docs.
+* `delete_doc_comment.yml`: responsible for removing the comments from the `HuggingFaceDocBuilder` bot that provides a URL to the PR docs.

 Within each workflow, the main thing to include is a pointer from the `uses` field to the corresponding workflow in `doc-builder`.
 For example, this is what the PR workflow looks like in the `datasets` library: